Geriatric Mental Health Care And Psychiatry

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

-Older adults can also experience several cognitive challenges that may accompany aging.
-There are certain neurodegenerative diseases that primarily affect older individuals, such as Alzheimer’s and Parkinson’s.
+Older adults can experience several cognitive challenges that may accompany aging.
+Certain neurodegenerative diseases, such as Alzheimer’s and Parkinson’s, primarily affect older individuals.
 Additionally, a general decline in cognitive function occurs with aging.
-This can lead to confusion, frustration, anger, or sadness.
-Geriatric psychiatrists can help clients focus on these challenges so that they can improve facets of cognitive function like memory and attention.
+This decline can lead to confusion, frustration, anger, or sadness.
+Geriatric psychiatrists can help clients focus on these challenges to improve facets of cognitive function like memory and attention.

-Alternatively, a patient may simply be looking to meet with healthcare providers who can understand how aging may impact their needs.
+Alternatively, someone might be looking to meet with healthcare providers who can understand how aging may impact their needs.
 A psychiatrist can help such an individual continue to engage in good mental health practices as part of an overall approach to wellness.
 If you’re experiencing mental health challenges related to aging, consider meeting with a licensed mental health professional, whether a geriatric psychiatrist, a therapist, or another provider.

 Getty/Halfpoint Images

-Mental health professionals can help people of all ages
+Mental health professionals can help people of all ages.
+Geriatric psychiatrists have specialized training to care for the geriatric population.

 Takeaway

-Geriatric psychiatry is a specialized field that aims to provide older adults with mental health care.
-While it may not differ drastically from general psychiatry in terms of its goals, it incorporates the unique needs and realities of living as an older person into its practice.
-If you feel that you could benefit from support as you navigate challenges related to aging, consider utilizing an online therapy platform.
-With the right tools and guidance, you can take the next steps on your mental health journey and continue to thrive regardless of your age.
+Geriatric psychiatry is a specialized field that aims to provide older adults with mental healthcare.
+While this discipline may not differ drastically from general psychiatry in terms of its goals, it incorporates the unique needs and realities of living as an older person into its practice.
+If you believe you could benefit from support as you navigate challenges related to aging, consider utilizing an online therapy platform.
+With the right tools and guidance, you can take the next steps on your mental health journey and continue to thrive regardless of age.

 Finding mental health support can be challenging